goetzk/knboard/README.md

 # 1) Install PostgresSQL and use the solution at https://stackoverflow.com/a/58440598/1262198

 # Need to have Docker and Docker Compose installed
-# Start PostgreSQL and other services via Docker Compose
+# Start PostgreSQL via Docker Compose (not required if using sqlite)
 docker-compose -f services.yml up --d

 python manage.py migrate